Muhammad-Junaid91/CI-CD-Pipeline-Architecture/README.md

 Build and Test: The source code is checked out, dependencies are installed, and the build is executed followed by SonarQube analysis for code quality checks.

-Artifact Management: Successful builds generate artifacts that are archived and managed on a Nexus repository hosted on a pfSense server.
+Artifact Management: Successful builds generate artifacts that are archived and managed on a Nexus repository hosted on a on-premises server.

 Deployment: Artifacts are deployed to both staging and development servers to ensure thorough testing and functionality verification.